brunospitti/remind-me/README.md

 Remind me app

-Using react, redux, firebase, styled-components, jest and loadable
+Using react, redux, firebase, styled-components and loadable